 Food Storage – Using oil and Honey

-These are ancient preservation techniques that are not quite common.
-Nonetheless, these techniques are very effective and every serious prepper should know about them.
+These are ancient preservation techniques that are not entirely common.
+Nonetheless, these methods are very efficient and every serious prepper should know about them.
 Covering meat, fruits and vegetables with honey or oil prevents the growth of bacteria.
 Honey has sugar and osmotic value that can secrete moisture from the food.
-In a similar way, oil kills pathogens and blocks the flow of oxygen.
-Even if the microbes are present, they would die due to lack of oxygen.
+Similarly, oil kills pathogens and blocks the flow of oxygen.
+Even if the microbes are present, they will die due to lack of oxygen.

 Related reading: Honey, the ultimate survival food and medicine